ravenscroftj/SAPIENTA/install.md

 Next, you'll need to download the CRFSuite source archive from [here](https://github.com/chokkan/crfsuite/archive/master.zip) and extract it to a convenient directory.

+The configure.in file provided doesn't work so copy the one from the SAPIENTA source directory over the top of it (opt/crfsuite/configure.in)

 Next, enter the directory and run the following
 commands:

     $ ./autogen.sh